Kettle Moraine State Forest – Southern Unit

 The Moraine Ridge Trail (main trail through the forest) and the loop and access trails allow for snowmobiling in winter.
 A snowmobile map is also available at the Forest Headquarters.
 Snowmobile trail map [exit DNR].

-The lakes freezes over for about three months each winter.
+The lakes freeze over for about three months each winter.
 The forest does not monitor or measure the thickness of the ice on the lakes.
 Ice thickness and safety can vary from day to day and from location to location.
 Use your best judgment about the safety of the ice.

 Hikers and snowshoers may explore several miles of trails that are not groomed for skiing.
 Some trails in the forest that are open for snowshoeing include the John Muir, Emma Carlin, Connector and Scuppernong trails; all Nature Trails; and the Ice Age Trail.